 Charles G. Drake, MD, PhD, director of genitourinary oncology and co-director of immunotherapy at NewYork-Presbyterian/Columbia University Medical Center in New York, New York, reviewed the potential role of PD-1/PD-L1 inhibition, CTLA-4 blockade, combined PD-1 and CTLA-4 blockade, and vaccines as treatments for prostate cancer.

 Prostate cancer has a low mutation rate and limited infiltrating CD8 T cells compared with melanoma and non-small cell lung cancer, where PD-1/PD-L1 blockade is effective.
 A phase 1b trial of nivolumab in 17 patients with advanced prostate cancer, for example, showed no objective responses with anti-PD-1 antibody therapy.

-Dr Clark discussed additional investigational immunotherapeutic strategies for prostate cancer, including vaccines based on attenuated Listeria monocytogenes, bone-directed radiation, and cryotherapy.
+Dr Drake discussed additional investigational immunotherapeutic strategies for prostate cancer, including vaccines based on attenuated Listeria monocytogenes, bone-directed radiation, and cryotherapy.

 RELATED: Highest Genetic Risk Group Has 5-fold Higher Risk of Prostate Cancer

 A pilot study (ClinicalTrials.gov Identifier: NCT02489357) for patients with hormone-naïve oligo-metastatic prostate cancer is assessing degarelix monthly for 8 months with cryoablation of the prostate at 1 month and pembrolizumab every 3 weeks for months 1 to 5.
 That study completed enrollment with 12 patients.

 - Drake CG.
 Immunotherapy for Prostate Cancer.
 Lecture presented at: 2017 Genitourinary Cancers Symposium; February 16-18, 2017; Orlando, FL.